canjs/can-observe/object/doc/object.md

 }
 ```

-## Extending can-observe.Object with Observables
+## Extending can-observe.Object with Rich Property Behaviors

 can-observe.Object recognizes a `can.computedPropertyDefinitions` property.
-Details of this can be found at [can-observe#Extendingcan-observewithObservables].
+Details of this can be found at [can-observe#Extendingcan-observewithRichPropertyBehaviors].

 ## Models